 Specifically during a startup:

-// Denote point of user interaction performance.mark('tapOnButton'); loadUI(); // Capture the time from now (sectionLoaded) to tapOnButton performance.measure('sectionLoaded', 'tapOnButton');
+// Denote point of interaction performance.mark('tapOnButton'); loadUI(); // Capture time from now (sectionLoaded) to tapOnButton performance.measure('sectionLoaded', 'tapOnButton');

 Armed with the moment an application is visually loaded, we know how long it took the application to load because we can just compare it to…oh, wait, no. We don’t know the moment of user intent to launch.